tbz-pariv/tbzuploader/README.rst

 Features
 ========

-Handles pairs or triplets of files.
+- pairs of arbitrary size (tuples, triplets, etc.)

-For example you have four files: a.pdf, a.xml, b.pdf, b.xml
+  - For example you have four files: a.pdf, a.xml, b.pdf, b.xml

-The first upload should take a.pdf and a.xml, and the second upload b.pdf and b.xml.
-See the docs for `--patterns`.
+  - The first upload should take a.pdf and a.xml, and the second upload b.pdf and b.xml.
+  - See the docs for `--patterns`.

+- mail to admin if broken files are uploaded

 Example